LunaMoo/PPSSPP-Cheat-Table/README.md

  - use "Attach to PPSSPP" or do it yourself via CE option,
  - make sure to run a game within PPSSPP,
  - use "PPSSPP scripts aob x64",
+ - if it doesn't work, you can activate "Manual mode" and copy PSP memory base address from PPSSPP and paste it into the address field of "PSP memory in CE(manual) - replace the address in here:" and continue using the scripts there,
  - use one of the "Limit Scan Range" settings,
  - search for variables normally,
  - never use CE assembly or any advanced CE functions for PSP games, it doesn't support MIPS arch,